fynnwi/intratumormeth/README.md

 4.  `classification`: evaluate glioma subtype and MGMT promoter methylation
 5.  `dimensionality_reduction`: perform PCA and t-SNE to find clusters
-6.  `phylogeny`: run TuMult separate CNV data
+6.  `phylogeny`: run TuMult to find phylogeny from CNV data

 <!-- ## To be implemented: -->
 <!-- Batch correction -->